Good Data Management Practices for Data Analysis: Part 1

 Data Transformation.
 This one is more subtle.
 It’s often important to visualize and model the data in various ways when conducting an analysis.
 Models can suggest new visualizations and vice versa.
 I’m not talking about going on fishing expeditions, but rather about familiarizing yourself with the data, examining whether it meets the assumptions of your planned statistical analyses, and conducting any follow-up exploratory analyses.
 The point is that frequent data transformations are required to mediate changes between these representations, introducing an underappreciated amount of friction in analysis.
 Fortunately, the right approach and tools can make data transformations much easier, as I’ll illustrate in the next two posts.

-If data cleaning and transformation are rate-limiting steps in data analysis, then more efficient approaches to these tasks should make the overall process faster and—dare I say it?—more pleasant.
-In my next post, I’ll show you how to make your next analysis go more smoothly using tools that are immediately available to you.
-I’ll then show you a more rigorous way to clean and transform your data using a relational database.
+If data cleaning and transformation are rate-limiting steps in data analysis, then more efficient approaches to these tasks should make the overall process faster and—dare we say it?—more pleasant.
+Make your next analysis go more smoothly using tools that are immediately available to you.
+The next post presents a more rigorous way to clean and transform your data using a relational database.